en flag +1 214 306 68 37

 First response time denotes how long it takes a support agent to provide an initial response to a customer’s request.
 Making clients wait too long may result in growing frustration, submitting multiple tickets on the same issue, and bad word-of-mouth.
 By contrast, if your customer service agents reply to clients as quickly as possible, it potentially leads to repeat purchases and overall revenue increase.
 Thus, it’s useful to know customer expectations on the acceptable first response time and bind your agents to stick to these benchmarks:

-To help your customer service agents abide by these timeframes, you can set up automated replies telling your customers you’ve received their inquiry, started working on it, and will reach out to them soon.
+To help your customer service agents abide by these timeframes, you can set up automated replies telling your clients you’ve received their inquiry, started working on it, and will reach out to them soon.
 It buys your agents additional time to investigate the customer’s issue and come up with an informed and helpful answer.

 Average time to resolution